If you have made the decision to cut the cord, there’s a good chance you have also decided to invest in a Roku Streaming Stick.

 To re-pair your remote, power cycle your Roku Streaming Stick.
 As soon as it turns on, press and hold the Reset button on your remote for three seconds.
 You’ll find the button at the bottom end of the battery compartment.

 If the remote’s light starts to flash, you know the pairing process has begun.
 It could take up to 30 seconds.
+See our guide to fixing your Roku remote for more help.

 2. The Roku Interface Doesn’t Display